Marilyn with Mrs. Mattioli

 This is where I am today…..I started my love of piano 42 years ago and am continuing on.
 Most piano students think that they are only the “student.”
 However, I am continually learning from my students.

 Over the years, Marilyn has participated in FMTA & FMTG music recitals and competitions winning First Place or Superior ratings in many of them.
 She has played and performed for weddings, chamber groups, and as a church accompanist.
 Marilyn teaches piano with her husband Cory out of their home in St. Petersburg, Florida and is also a piano teacher at Grace Lutheran Conservatory of Fine Arts and accompanist to the school and church choirs.
-Marilyn and Cory are now grandparents to a girl as of November 2017.
+Marilyn recently obtained an Associate Music Director position at Grace Lutheran Church and School.
+Marilyn and Cory are now grandparents to a beautiful girl as of November 2017.